beigecode/rewardai-sdk/READY_TO_PUBLISH.md

 # ✅ Ready to Publish!

 All build issues have been resolved.
-Your PumpBuddy SDK packages are ready for npm.
+Your RewardAI SDK packages are ready for npm.

 ## 🎉 What Was Fixed